sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 ##### Aspect Ratios
 <sup>[Back to list of contents](#contents)</sup>

-To keep the figures plotted in proportion (one horizontal unit = one vertical unit) and not automatically stretch according to the current figure window dimensions, the `daspect` function is used
+To keep the figures plotted in proportion (so all adjacent cells look like they are equally distanced from any direction) and not automatically stretch according to the current figure window dimensions, the `daspect` function is used

 | Grid | Statement |
 | ---- | --------- |